zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 </a>
 </p>

 # Liquidity

 The liquidity management often lies within the responsibility of CIO and CFO.

-The key objective is to ensure short-term resilience of a bank's liquidity risk.
-The liquidity risk is elevated when a bank has difficulty converting its assets easily and quickly to cash in an amount sufficient to survive a significant stress scenario that often last 30 days.
+The liquidity risk is about short-term resilience; it's elevated when a bank has difficulty converting its assets easily and quickly to cash in an amount sufficient to survive a significant stress scenario that often last 30 days.

-Regulators monitor the liquidity risk of banks via two key metrics; liquidity coverage ratio (LCR) and net stable funding ratio (NSFR).
+Regulators monitor the liquidity risk via two key metrics; liquidity coverage ratio (LCR) and net stable funding ratio (NSFR).

 ### *LCR*
 The metric measures if there's sufficient HQLA that can cover the net cash outflow over a 30-day stress periods.
 It is required for big banks that their ratio of HQLA to net cash outflow must be greater or equal to 100%.